Anchorsholme Park sits between the seafront and main highway/tramway at the northernmost end of Blackpool seafront.

 There is so much to offer at the new venue.
-It's a great area for outdoor bowls, plus indoor Bowls, whist and dominos during bad weather.
+It’s a great area for outdoor bowls, plus indoor Bowls, whist and dominoes during bad weather.
 The building is well insulated and fantastic for use during the cold and windy winter months.
-There is a new kitchen facility, toilets and a large indoor space.
+There’s a new kitchen facility, toilets and a large indoor space.

-The club also have many social events and there's a great sense of community support and a friendly, welcoming atmosphere.
+The club has many social events and there’s a great sense of community support and a friendly, welcoming atmosphere.

-The facility is suitable for anyone with a disability and the club welcome people to come along and see the new building, have some lunch and meet new friends.
-The event will run from 1-4pm on Tuesday 17 October.
+It’s suitable for anyone with a disability and the club welcome people to come along and see the new building, and meet new friends.

 This is also the area where the once famous Cleveleys Hydro Hotel was to be found.